meta-llama/synthetic-data-kit/README.md

 - `ingest` various file formats
 - `create` your fine-tuning format: `QA` pairs, `QA` pairs with CoT, `summary` format
-- `curate`: Using Llama as a judge to curate high quality examples.
+- `curate`: Using LLMs as judges to curate high quality examples
-- `save-as`: After that you can simply save these to a format that your fine-tuning workflow requires.
+- `save-as`: After that you can simply save these to a format that your fine-tuning workflow requires

 You can override any parameter or detail by either using the CLI or overiding the default YAML config.

 ### Installation